lucascvidal/music-video-creator/README.md

-# YT Video Creator
+# Music Video Creator

-This project has evolved from a simple script for automating track creation in Soundful to a comprehensive bot that handles the entire process — from track creation and concatenation to video generation, including title, description, and tags.
-Additionally, it uploads the final video to YouTube.
+This repository is archived because I no longer find it useful.
+Let me provide some context.
+I initially created a YouTube Dark Channel with the goal of monetizing the audience through Google AdSense.
+However, I grew weary of manually producing videos, prompting me, as a developer, to contemplate automating the video creation process.
+What began as a simple script for automating track creation in Soundful evolved into a comprehensive bot.
+This bot manages the entire process, from track creation and concatenation to video generation, including title, description, and tags.
+Additionally, it handles the upload of the final video to YouTube.

+Unfortunately, YouTube began flagging my videos as Spam and Computer Generated Content.
+Consequently, the most recent videos created and uploaded using the scripts in this repository are set to Private, restricting access to only myself.
+This results in no audience and, consequently, no AdSense opportunity.
+Therefore, I no longer see any practical use for this repository, aside from showcasing it in my portfolio due to its interesting scripts and integrations.
+If you're interested in using these scripts, please be aware that over time they may break, and I likely won't be updating them with fixes.

 ## Prerequisites